-When discussing donor-advised funds with local philanthropists, a common question I hear is: What’s the difference between opening a community foundation fund versus a commercial gift fund?
+When discussing donor-advised funds with local philanthropists, a common question we hear is: What’s the difference between opening a community foundation fund versus a commercial gift fund?

-The simple answer is donor-advised funds at community foundations, like The San Diego Foundation, provide philanthropists with opportunities to strengthen your community and maximize the impact of your charitable giving in ways that commercial gift funds at firms cannot.
+The simple answer is that donor-advised funds at community foundations, like San Diego Foundation (SDF), provide philanthropists with opportunities to strengthen their community and maximize the impact of their charitable giving in ways that commercial gift funds at firms cannot.

 5 Reasons to Consider Community Foundations